HashiCorp Vault with AppRole

 Conclusion

-If the application(s) you support do not have direct support for Hashicorp Vault, you can use the methods presented here in your automation to get the same functionality, and then provide the secrets to the application in a format it understands, such as environment variables, configuration files, etc.
+If the application(s) you support do not have direct support for Hashicorp , you can use the methods presented here in your automation to get the same functionality, and then provide the secrets to the application in a format it understands, such as environment variables, configuration files, etc.

 curl --silent \